Custom Variables

 Built-in Functions

-Beyond the TCM-defined functions, all methods of built-in Python types - e.g. strings, lists, datetime, etc. - can also be used.
-See the Python docs for a complete reference; you can also ask on the Discord, or use an "AI" bot like ChatGPT.
+Beyond the TCM-defined functions above, you can use methods of built-in Python types (strings, lists, datetime, etc.).
+See the Python docs for a complete reference, or ask on the Discord.

 -